Become a sustainable Concordian

 - Use the frequent, free shuttle bus service between campuses

 We are a Fair Trade certified campus, and Concordia Food Services has ambitious targets for local and sustainable food sourcing.
 To encourage local and sustainable food at Concordia, look for the Aliments du Quebec and Fair Trade logos at all Concordia Food Services outlets!

-Concordia is the most energy efficient of Quebec’s six largest universities and has three LEED certified buildings!
-The Centre for Structural and Functional Genomics (LEED Gold in 2013), the PERFORM Centre, (LEED Gold in 2012), the John Molson School of Business (LEED Silver in 2012).
-The new Science HUB is aiming for LEED certification.
+Concordia is the most energy efficient of Quebec’s six largest universities and has three LEED certified buildings: the Centre for Structural and Functional Genomics (LEED Gold in 2013), the PERFORM Centre, (LEED Gold in 2012), the John Molson School of Business (LEED Silver in 2012).
+The new Science HUB is also aiming for LEED certification.

 Zero Waste Concordia

 Concordia is in the midst of planning for ambitious waste reduction and diversion performance through its Zero Waste Concordia program.
 You can help make a dent on landfill waste by composting, reusing, and recycling coffee cups.
 Or submit your own waste-busting idea to the program.

 If you’re organizing a back-to-school event, make sure your participants don’t leave with a disposable coffee cup.
 Learn how to organize a sustainable event.

 Doing some sustainability research?
 Consult the sustainability research guide and learn about Concordia’s sustainability research centres.